La Leyenda Negra (film): Critical reception

 La Leyenda Negra has received mixed reviews.
 It is rated on Rotten Tomatoes.
-It has been praised for the way it was shot and the potent energy contained within it, while it also has been criticized for juggling too much subject matter.
-The film's title is a reference to The Black Legend, a pervasive anti-Hispanic bias.
+It has been praised for the way it was shot and the potent energy contained within it, and it has been criticized also for juggling too much subject matter.
+The film's title is a reference to the Black Legend, a pervasive anti-Spanish bias in history.